Fall 2021 Solo & Ensemble Submissions are now closed.

-This Festival opportunity seeks to welcome all Maryland music students grades 6-12 to submit recordings for adjudication by MMEA Festival Judges.
+This Festival opportunity seeks to welcome all Maryland music students of any age to submit recordings for adjudication by MMEA Festival Judges.

 For the Fall 2021 Solo & Ensemble Festival, there is no approved repertoire list, no instrument/vocal styling restrictions, and students and educators are encouraged to select repertoire that is representative of the students' personal experiences and culture.

-Submissions may include a solo performance by an individual, virtual ensembles, or face-to-face small ensembles (no larger than 10 musicians, conducted in a safe manner: masked, distanced, and outdoors if wind instrument/vocal).
+Submissions may include a solo performance by an individual, virtual ensembles, or face-to-face small ensembles (no larger than 10 musicians, conducted in a safe manner: masked, distanced, and/or outdoors if wind instrument/vocal).

 The goals of this festival are: